 On May 22, 2017, we acquired an ICEE distributor doing business in Georgia and Tennessee for approximately \$11 million.
-Sales and operating income of the acquired business included in our 2017 fiscal year operating results were \$1,689,000 and \$395,000, respectively.
+Sales of the acquired business included in our operating results for 2018 and 2017 were \$3.5 million and \$1.7 million, respectively.

 On August 16, 2017, we acquired Labriola Baking Company, a bakery of breads and artisan soft pretzels located in Alsip, IL for approximately \$6 million.
-Labriola Bakery, with sales of approximately \$17 million annually, is a manufacturer of pre-baked breads, rolls and soft pretzels for retail in-store bakery and foodservice outlets nationwide.
-Sales of Labriola included in our 2017 fiscal year operating results were \$2,061,000 with marginal operating income.
+Labriola Bakery is a manufacturer of pre-baked breads, rolls and soft pretzels for retail in-store bakery and foodservice outlets nationwide.
+Sales of Labriola included in our operating results for 2018 and 2017 were \$14 million and \$2 million, respectively.